Sales Process

 The first step to improving the sales process is to analyze the current one.
 It’s essential that businesses look at what’s working well for them, and what’s not working so well.
 Once areas with room for improvement have been identified, companies can hone in on why those aspects aren’t as efficient.
 Perhaps back-end systems aren’t linked up correctly, therefore they’re not providing the sales team with real-time data, which is resulting in multiple follow-ups from different reps to the same customer.
 This can have a devastating impact on a potential customer’s experience and could ultimately lead to lost clients and revenue.

-Outline the buyer’s journey
+Outline the Buyer’s Journey

 An effective sales process should be mindful of every part of the customer journey.
-Businesses need to map out the buyer’s journey and each potential touchpoint if they want to improve the overall sales process.
+Businesses need to map out the buyer’s journey and each potential touchpoint to improve the overall sales process.
 One way businesses can map out these journeys is by developing buyer personas, categorizing different target audiences into groups, and defining their common characteristics, buyer behaviors, and preferred purchase journey.
 Businesses need to keep in mind factors such as different generations and preferred sales channels, i.e. digital versus brick-and-mortar, etc.

 Define Each Step of the Sales Process